AnnaKalygina/PromoterShape/METHODS.md

 ### Across species conservation
+**Is shape more conserved than the sequence?**
-I want to compare how conserved the shapes of promoters are across multiple species.
+I am aiming to demonstrate that promoter shapes are more conserved than promoter nucleotide composition across different eukaryotic species.
+Through comparative statistical analyses, I will quantify the extent of conservation in shape features and nucleotide composition to establish whether promoter shapes exhibit higher consistency across species.

+Null Hypothesis (H0): There is no significant difference in conservation between nucleotide composition and shape features across species.

+Alternative Hypothesis (H1): Shape features are more conserved than nucleotide composition across species.

 #### Standartization
 When working with the shapes of different promoter sequences across many different species, we want the values to be normalized.